travis-ci/docs-travis-ci-com/user/deployment/npm.md

       email: "YOUR EMAIL ADDRESS"
       api_key: "YOUR API KEY"

-Most likely, you would only want to deploy to NPM when a new version of your package is cut.
+Most likely, you would only want to deploy to npm when a new version of your package is cut.
 To do this, you can tell Travis CI to only deploy on tagged commits, like so: